Exceptional-point-constrained locking of boundary-sensitive topological transitions in chiral non-Hermitian SSH-type lattices: Multiband extension with branch-resolved GBZs

-Despite this pronounced asymmetry, the topological transitions remain locked.
-As shown in Figs.~\ref{fig6}(c) and \ref{fig6}(d), the PBC point-gap winding number and the OBC real-line-gap invariant change at the same critical values, $t_1/t_3=1$ and $3$.
-Thus, even though only one branch exhibits a substantial non-Bloch response, the onset and disappearance of the OBC line-gapped phase remain synchronized with the changes in PBC point-gap topology.
-This correspondence is further reflected in the real-space eigenstate profiles $|\psi|$ shown in Figs.~\ref{fig6}(e)--\ref{fig6}(g), taken at $t_1=0.4t_3$, $2.6t_3$, and $3.4t_3$, respectively.
-In Fig.~\ref{fig6}(e), which lies in the line-gapless regime where $\nu_{\rm OBC}$ is ill-defined and $\nu_{\rm PBC}=+1$, the bulk states exhibit right-directed skin accumulation, with no zero-energy boundary modes.
-In Fig.~\ref{fig6}(f), within the topological line-gapped phase where $\nu_{\rm OBC}=1$ and $\nu_{\rm PBC}=-1$, the bulk states exhibit left-directed skin accumulation, and two zero-energy boundary modes appear.
-In Fig.~\ref{fig6}(g), beyond the second transition where $\nu_{\rm OBC}=0$ and $\nu_{\rm PBC}=+1$, the zero modes disappear and the bulk states again localize predominantly toward the right boundary.
+Despite this strong branch imbalance, the topological transitions remain locked.
+As shown in Figs.~\ref{fig6}(c) and \ref{fig6}(d), the PBC point-gap winding number $\nu_{\rm PBC}$ and the OBC non-Bloch bulk real-line-gap invariant $\nu_{\rm OBC}$ change at the same critical values, $t_1/t_3=1$ and $3$.
+Thus, the opening and closing of the OBC non-Bloch bulk real line gap are synchronized with the corresponding changes in the PBC point-gap winding, even though the non-Bloch deformation is carried predominantly by only one branch.

+The corresponding real-space eigenstate profiles in Figs.~\ref{fig6}(e)--\ref{fig6}(g) confirm this picture.
+In the line-gapless regime, the bulk states exhibit skin accumulation, but no zero-energy boundary modes are present.
+In the intermediate topological line-gapped regime, zero-energy boundary modes appear, accompanied by a reversal of the dominant skin-localization tendency.
+Beyond the second transition, the zero modes disappear, and the bulk states again accumulate predominantly toward the opposite boundary.
+Therefore, even when the non-Bloch response is concentrated mainly in a single branch, an EP-constrained sweep still synchronizes the OBC non-Bloch bulk real-line-gap transition with the corresponding change in the PBC point-gap winding.

-These results show that the locking mechanism established in the two-band model survives in the four-band extension even in the strongly branch-imbalanced regime, where the non-Bloch response is dominated by a single spectral branch.
+The results in Figs.~\ref{fig5} and \ref{fig6} demonstrate that the EP-constrained locking mechanism is not restricted to the minimal two-band setting.
+Within the present four-band SSH-type extension, it persists in the presence of branch-resolved GBZs and remains effective even in strongly branch-imbalanced regimes, where the open-boundary non-Bloch response is highly asymmetric across spectral branches.